Complex-Valued Autoencoders: Introduction

-In addition to trying to progressively derive a more complete theoretical understanding of autoencoders, there are several other specific reasons for looking at linear complex-valued autoencoders.
+In addition to trying to progressively derive a more complete theoretical understanding of autoencoders, there are several other reasons, primarily theoretical ones, for looking at linear complex-valued autoencoders.
 First, linear autoencoders over the real numbers were solved by Baldi and Hornik \cite{baldihornik88} (see also \cite{bourlard1988auto}).
-It is thus natural to ask whether linear autoencoders over the complex numbers share the same basic properties or not.
+It is thus natural to ask whether linear autoencoders over the complex numbers share the same basic properties or not, and whether unified proofs can be derived to cover both the real- and complex-valued cases.
 More generally linear autoencoders can be defined over any field and therefore one can raise similar questions for linear autoencoders over other fields, such as finite Galois fields \cite{lang1984algebra}.

+Second, a specific class of non-linear autoencoders was recently introduced and analyzed mathematically \cite{baldijmlr11}.
+This is the class of Boolean autoencoders where all circuit operations are Boolean functions.
+It can be shown that this class of autoencoders is intimately connected to clustering and so it is reasonable to both compare Boolean autoencoders to linear autoencoders, and to examine linear autoencoders from a clustering perspective.

-Second, there has been a general recent trend towards using linear networks to address difficult tasks in clever ways by introducing particular restrictions such as sparsity or low rank \cite{candes2008people,candes2009exact}.
-Autoencoders discussed in this paper can be viewed as linear low-rank approximations to the identity function.
-Third, complex vector spaces and matrices have several areas of specific application, ranging from quantum mechanics to fast Fourier transforms, and ought to be studied in their own right.
-The same can be said of complex-valued autoencoders and, more generally, complex-valued neural networks \cite{hirose2003complex}.
+Third, there has been a trend in recent years towards the use of linear networks and methods to address difficult tasks, such as building recommender systems (e.g. the Netflix prize challenge \cite{bell2007lessons,takacs2008matrix}) or modeling the development of sensory systems, in clever ways by introducing particular restrictions on the relevant matrices, such as sparsity or low-rank \cite{candes2008people,candes2009exact}.
+Autoencoders discussed in this paper can be viewed as linear, low-rank, approximations to the identity function and therefore fall within this general trend.

+Finally, complex vector spaces and matrices have several areas of specific application, ranging from quantum mechanics, to fast Fourier transforms, to complex-valued neural networks \cite{hirose2003complex}, and ought to be studied in their own right.
+Complex-valued linear autoencoders can be viewed as a particular class of complex-valued neural networks and may be used in applications involving complex-valued data.